 - We may not tell you before we make this change, but we will send you information about the specific change we made once it happens. - You or your provider can ask for an "exception" from these changes.
 We will send you a notice with the steps you can take to ask for an exception.
-Please refer to Chapter 9, Section F3, page 185 of this handbook for more information on exceptions. - A drug is taken off the market.
-If the Food and Drug Administration (FDA) says a drug you are taking is not safe or the drug's manufacturer takes a drug off the market, we will take it off the Drug List.
-If you are taking the drug, we will let you know.
-You can talk to your doctor about other options.
+Please refer to Chapter 9, Section 6 of this handbook for more information on exceptions. - A drug is taken off the market.
+If the Food and Drug Administration (FDA) says a drug you are taking is not safe or effective or the drug's manufacturer takes a drug off the market, we may immediately take it off the Drug List.
+If you are taking the drug, we will send you a notice after we make the change.
+Please talk to your doctor or other prescriber to help you decide if there is a similar drug on the Drug List that you can take instead.